asrithaMulugoju/asrithaMulugoju/README.md

 - :seedling: Exploring Technical Content Writing.

 - :zap: I solve problems on various platforms like GeeksforGeeks and Codechef.
+- :art: In my free time, I draw Mandala, Zentangle and Doodle Arts.
+- :nature: I like to do planting and gardening.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-asrithaMulugoju-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/asritha-mulugoju-b68a8a1b4/)
 ---